Everything You Need to Know About Hidradenitis Suppurativa (HS)

 Your doctor will work with you to find the right combination to manage your unique case.

 In Hurley Stage III HS, previous interventions are no longer sufficient to manage recurrent breakouts.
-At this point, if your boils are not responsive to medication, your doctor will recommend various surgical interventions.
+At this point, if your lesions are not responsive to medication, your doctor will recommend various surgical interventions.